-The Company leases two factory buildings to its subsidiary, lonics EMS, Inc. as production plant site V and VI for its manufacturing business.
+The Company leases two factory buildings to its subsidiary, Ionics EMS, Inc., as production plant site V and VI for the latter's manufacturing business.
 The rental rate was based on the prevailing and current market rates within the area and assumed no risks on the transactions.

-Ionics EMS, Inc. also entered into a lease agreement with Iomni Precision, Inc., a wholly-owned subsidiary of the Company, for its corporate office with an area of 1,500 square meters from January 16, 2023 to January 15, 2024, subject to renewal annually.
+Ionics EMS, Inc. also entered into a lease agreement with Iomni Precision, Inc., a wholly-owned subsidiary of Ionics, Inc. for the latter's corporate office with an area of 1,500 square meters from January 16, 2024 to January 15, 2025, subject to renewal annually.
 The rental rates were based on the current market rates and the rate of another tenant within the building.

-Ionics EMS, Inc. also leased another factory, Plant 2, from Ionics Properties, Inc. with an area of 7,470 square meters from 01 May 2023 to 30 April 2024.
+Ionics EMS, Inc. also leases another factory, Plant 2, from Ionics Properties, Inc. with an area of 7,470 square meters from 01 May 2024 to 30 April 2025.

-Ionics EMS, Inc. leased another factory, Plant 4, from Ionics Properties, Inc. with an area of 798 square meters from November 1, 2023 to April 30, 2024 and 1,300 square meters from May 1, 2024 to October 31, 2024.
+Ionics EMS, Inc. leases another factory, Plant 4, from Ionics Properties, Inc. with an area of 1,300 square meters from November 1, 2024 to October 31, 2025.